 top of page

-Keeping our community safe in the face of Covid-19 and Monkeypox (hMPXV) is of utmost importance to us.
+Keeping our community safe in the face of Covid-19 is of utmost importance to us.
 The first line of defense against these viruses is wearing a mask - ideally N95, though KN95 or surgical are also acceptable.

 The other most important things to do are to get tested regularly and stay up-to-date on your vaccinations.
 This includes the flu shot, too!

-In order to assist you, we have compiled resources for both Covid-19 and hMPXV to the best of our abilities based on CDC and local health department guidelines.
+In order to assist you, we have compiled resources for Covid-19 to the best of our abilities based on CDC and local health department guidelines.
 We will keep this as up-to-date as possible.

 COVID-19